Lease Accounting Agent

 Assess sale-and-leaseback under IFRS 16.98-103 / ASC 842-40 Does the asset transfer qualify as a sale under IFRS 15 / ASC 606 control transfer criteria, and what is the resulting accounting?
 Human Auditor

-Sale-and-leaseback assessment under IFRS 16.98-103 + ASC 842-40 requires control transfer judgement under IFRS 15 / ASC 606 indicators: legal title, physical possession, customer acceptance, payment obligation, customer use.
-If transfer qualifies as sale under IFRS 16: seller-lessee derecognises asset, recognises ROU asset for retained right of use proportional to retained value, recognises gain/loss limited to rights transferred to buyer-lessor.
-ASC 842-40-25 imposes additional condition absent from IFRS 16: leaseback cannot be finance lease for sale recognition - if leaseback qualifies as ASC 842 finance lease, transaction is failed sale-leaseback regardless of control transfer, seller-lessee retains asset, buyer-lessor records financial asset.
-This finance-leaseback failed-sale rule creates material reconciling difference for dual-reporting entities.
-Common in real estate monetisation, equipment financing, fleet leasing
+Sale-and-leaseback assessment under IFRS 16.98-103 and ASC 842-40 requires a control transfer judgement against the IFRS 15 and ASC 606 indicators: legal title, physical possession, customer acceptance, payment obligation and customer use.
+If the transfer qualifies as a sale under IFRS 16, the seller-lessee derecognises the asset, recognises a ROU asset for the retained right of use proportional to the retained value, and recognises a gain or loss limited to the rights transferred to the buyer-lessor.
+ASC 842-40-25 imposes a condition absent from IFRS 16: the leaseback cannot be a finance lease for sale recognition, so if it qualifies as an ASC 842 finance lease the transaction is a failed sale-leaseback regardless of control transfer, the seller-lessee retains the asset and the buyer-lessor records a financial asset.
+This finance-leaseback failed-sale rule creates a material reconciling difference for dual-reporting entities, and it is common in real estate monetisation, equipment financing and fleet leasing.

 Decision Record